famiu/bufdelete.nvim/README.md

 bufdelete.nvim is quite straightforward to use.
 It provides two commands, `:Bdelete` and `:Bwipeout`.
 They work exactly the same as `:bdelete` and `:bwipeout`, except they keep your window layout intact.

 There's also two Lua functions provided by bufdelete.nvim, `bufdelete` and `bufwipeout`, which do the same thing as their command counterparts.
-Both of them take three arguments, `buffers`, `force` and `switchable_buffer_list`.
+Both of them take three arguments, `buffers`, `force` and `switchable_buffers`.

 - `buffers` (`number`|`string`|`number[]`|`string[]`, optional): Either a single buffer number, buffer name or regexp pattern (e.g. `"foo.txt"`, `"^bar.txt$"`, etc.), or a list of buffer numbers, names or patterns.
 A buffer number of 0 represents the current buffer.<br>
   Default: `0`.